dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when the name used in the declaration of a class, extension, mixin, typedef, type parameter, or import prefix is a built-in identifier.
-Built-in identifiers can’t be used to name any of these kinds of declarations.
+Built-in identifiers can't be used to name any of these kinds of declarations.

 #### Example